naev/naev/docs/manual/sec/misn.md

 1. We first check to see if the player has enough space for the apples with `player.pilot():cargoFree()` and display a message and return from the function if not.
 1. We then ask the player if then ask the player if they want to deliver apples to **Caladan** and if they don't, we give a message and return from the function.
 1. Finally, we accept the mission, adding it to the player's active mission list, set the details, add the cargo to the player, and define a hook on when the player lands to run the final part of the mission.
+Functions like `misn.markerAdd` add markers on the spob the player has to go to, making it easier to complete the mission.
+The On-Screen Display (OSD) is also set with the mission details to guide the player with `misn.osdCreate`.

 Some important notes.